-The PTIC Call Center is a free service to answer questions from parents and professionals about special education.
-It is staffed from 10:00 am to 3:00 pm, Monday through Friday, with trained volunteers and specialists knowledgable about federal / state special education laws and procedures as well as community resources.
-Click the button below to fill out our online callback form – we will do our best to reply within two business days.
+The PTIC Call Center is a free service for military-connected and civilian parents and professionals with questions about special education.
+It is staffed from 10:00 am to 3:00 pm, Monday through Friday, with trained volunteers and information specialists knowledgeable about federal / state special education laws and procedures as well as community resources.
+Click the link below to fill out our online callback form – we will do our best to reply within two business days.

 The Call Center can help with questions about: